High Levels of Emotional Intelligence is a Primary Characteristic of Effective Leaders.

 Emotional Awareness

-One useful tool for creating emotional awareness is to pause for a few seconds and take a couple of deep breaths to calm our brain.
-It’s good to stop and ask yourself what you are feeling before you react.
-Victor E Frankl, author of Man’s Search for Meaning says, “Between stimulus and response there is a space.
+One useful tool for creating emotional awareness is to pause for a few seconds and take a couple of deep breaths to calm our brains.
+It’s good to stop and ask yourself what you feel before you react.
+Victor E Frankl, the author of Man’s Search for Meaning, says, “Between stimulus and response, there is a space.
 And in that space is our power to choose our response in our response lies our growth and our freedom.”

 Journaling is another useful tool.
-As any of Claire’s clients can tell you, she is a firm believer in the power of taking the time to write down and contemplate your thoughts.
-Self-reflection is an excellent process for recognizing where you need to improve, and then thinking through and creating the steps to accomplish that improvement.
+I am a firm believer in the power of taking the time to write down and contemplate your thoughts.
+Self-reflection is an excellent process for recognizing where you need to improve and then thinking through and creating the steps to accomplish that improvement.
 It’s also a great place to practice gratitude!

 Emotional control